farajfarook/code-challenge/README.md

 You are required to building a **Production ready** application where you can automatically assign a Salesperson to a customer based on a set of rules.

-We would like to see your Backend as well as in Frontend skills in any technology that you are familiar with.
-Don&#39;t stress about storing data in database use the attached JSON files as your data sources.
+We would like to see your Backend *(Preferably in .NET core)* as well Frontend *(Preferably in Angular)* skills.
+Don't stress about storing data in database use the attached JSON files as your data sources.

 ## Scenario